ipmanlk/OSDB-Project/README.md

 - These are the main files used by build script to generate databases.

 ## Download main input files (optional)
-This is part of the build process.
-But if you want to download input files (databases) without building anything, you can do so by running the following command.
+This is a part of the build process.
+But if you want to download input files (databases) without building anything or you want use the latest databases, you can do so by running the following command.

 ```
 node build.js --d